nuprl/website/blog/_src/posts/2018-11-24-the-behavior-of-gradual-types.md

 ## Questions

-This space is reserved for questions that are not clearly answered in the paper.
+Here are some good questions we've gotten that are not clearly answered in the paper.

-#### Q. did any respondents "expect" more than one behavior?
+#### Q. Did any respondents "expect" more than one behavior?

 Yes, 59% <!-- 20/34 --> of the software engineers
 and 82% <!-- 14/17 --> of the students selected "Liked and Expected" and/or